 The compact design of the Class C motorhome leaves little space for exterior storage, although the interior is big the walking space between living and driving areas is lower than Class A motorhomes.
 For long-distance traveling with a huge amount of extra luggage Class C motorhomes can give you a hard time storing your goods.

-Class C motorhomes are smaller Class A motorhomes, this means that they (Class C) do not have space for king or queen size beds, have a small water storage tank and have fewer options for floor plans.
-Due to the space occupied by the engine, the driver of the Class C has less space in the driving cabin.
+Class C motorhomes are smaller Class A motorhomes, which means that they (Class C) do not have space for king or queen-size beds, have a small water storage tank, and have fewer options for floor plans.
+Due to the space occupied by the engine, the driver of Class C has less space in the driving cabin.

 With a travel trailer, you can always unhook your SUV or truck and leave your trailer behind to go shopping or sightseeing.
 Class C motorhomes do not have the option of unhooking and this significantly limits your travel options as they cannot fit into places that your truck or SUV can.

-Despite all the differences between Class A and Class C motorhomes, it is safe to say that both classes have a lot in common; however the low cost, easy to maintain Class C motorhome is a potential choice for many small to medium-sized families as it has almost all basic features of a Class A motorhome.
-In case you have a bigger budget and a big family you can always go for a more expensive and luxurious option of Class A motorhome.
+Despite all the differences between Class A and Class C motorhomes, it is safe to say that both classes have a lot in common; however, the low-cost, easy-to-maintain Class C motorhome is a potential choice for many small to medium-sized families as it has almost all basic features of a Class A motorhome.
+In case you have a bigger budget and a big family you can always go for a more expensive and luxurious option of a Class A motorhome.